vircadia/vircadia-metaverse/docs/NotesOnDevelopment.md

-# Project Apollo: Notes On Development
+# Iamus: Notes On Development

-This document attempts to describe the environment you need to build and configure in order to enhance and debug a Project Apollo metaverser server.
+This document attempts to describe the environment you need to build and configure in order to enhance and debug a Iamus metaverse server.

 Building and running this metaverse server is tricky because there are several applications and services that must link together: